AI4Finance-Foundation/ElegantRL/docs/source/examples/Creating_VecEnv.rst

         next_states = self.get_state()
         return next_states, rewards, masks, None

-For more information about the chasing environment, we provide a `Colab version <https://github.com/AI4Finance-Foundation/ElegantRL/blob/master/ChasingVecEnv.ipynb>`_ to play with, and its code can also be found `here <https://github.com/AI4Finance-Foundation/ElegantRL/blob/master/elegantrl/envs/Chasing.py>`_.
+For more information about the chasing environment, we provide a `Colab version <https://github.com/AI4Finance-Foundation/ElegantRL/blob/master/ChasingVecEnv.ipynb>`_ to play with, and its code can be found `here <https://github.com/AI4Finance-Foundation/ElegantRL/blob/master/elegantrl/envs/Chasing.py>`_.